mushafmirdev/mushafmirdev/README.md

 ## ❤️ Support
-- If you find my work interesting or have any questions, feel free to email me.
+- If you find my work interesting or have any questions, you can email me.

 ### Thanks for visiting! 😊